-The Plan uses a matrix pricing model to measure the fair market value of its government security investments, classified in Level 2 of the fair value hierarchy.
+The Plan uses a matrix pricing model to measure the fair value of its government security investments, classified in Level 2 of the fair value hierarchy.

-Commercial real estate securities classified in Level 3 are valued at fair value, except investment in real estate, which are valued at cost less accumulated depreciation.
+Commercial real estate securities classified in Level 3 are valued at fair value.

 Fair Value Measurement